 Mobileye

-General Technology Founded 1999
+General Technology Public company Founded 1999

 Mobileye develops camera-centric driver-assistance and autonomous-driving systems for automakers, combining in-house perception software, purpose-built EyeQ chips, and safety models that let OEMs scale from basic ADAS to higher levels of automation.